What is Aniexty?

 Medication/substance-induced anxiety: This condition is diagnosed by anxiety that seems to be directly caused by exposure to certain substances, like caffeine or alcohol.
 The anxiety could also be caused by a medication.

 People can show signs of anxiety in many ways.
 Some may become more talkative, while others withdraw or self-isolate.
 Even people who seem outgoing, friendly, or fearless can have anxiety.
 Since anxiety has many symptoms, how it looks for one person is not how it appears for another.
 Some common symptoms of Generalised Anxiety Disorder (GAD) include:

 Physical: panic attacks, hot and cold flushes, racing heart, tightening of the chest, quick breathing, restlessness, or feeling tense, wound up and edgy

 Psychological: excessive fear, worry, catastrophizing, or obsessive thinking

 Behavioural: avoidance of situations that make you feel anxious which can impact on study, work or social life

 People who have anxiety may be withdrawn, but this is not the case for everyone with anxiety.
 Sometimes, anxiety may trigger a “fight” rather than “flight” response, in which case a person might appear confrontational.
 Stumbling over words, trembling, and nervous tics are often associated with anxiety.
 While they can appear in people with anxiety, they are not always present, and some people who do not have anxiety also show these signs.

-The prevalence of Anxiety is alarming, however with the help of a qualified health professional, can be overcome.
+The prevalence of Anxiety is alarming, however with the help of a qualified health professional, they teach you skills to learn to manage your symptoms more effectively.
 Therapy can help clients develop coping skills when dealing with symptoms of anxiety that include meditation, exercise and learning to communicate in an assertive manner.